wladermisch/NotionLink/README.md

 Your options were:
 1.  **Upload to Notion:** This uses storage space, creates duplicates, and is impractical for large files or entire project folders.
+2.  **Edited files not synced:** Made some changes to your pdf?
+Because you uploaded the file into Notion, you won't be able to see the change.
-2.  **Use `file://` links:** These are blocked by most modern browsers and the Notion app for security reasons, making them unclickable.
+3.  **Use `file://` links:** These are unclickable and you would need to paste the link into your browser.

 ## ✨ The Solution